annaandmandy/DS562_BigDataEngineer/Homework 5 - Data Flow (Silver Layer)/README.md

 6. **Select Transformation to Rename and Drop Unnecessary Columns:**
-        - Add a Select transformation to rename the temperature columns and drop unnecessary columns:
+        - Add a Select transformation to rename the temperature columns and drop unnecessary columns.
+Please note that we are only dropping the duplicated column values based on our transformations above.
+If you didn't create weather_description_value for example, you wouldn't drop weather_description.
     - Rename columns:
         - `temp` -> `temp_K`
         - `feels_like` -> `feels_like_K`